Qualified Entity in the New Draft Bill Implementing the Representative Actions Directive

 2. its statutory purpose is to protect consumer interests;

-3. it has conducted non-profit activities for the protection of consumer interests for at least 12 months before applyingfor registration;
+3. it has conducted non-profit activities for the protection of consumer interests for at least 12 months before applying for registration;

-4. it is not subject to bankruptcy proceedings and has not been declared insolvent within the meaning of Article 11 of the Bankruptcy Law of February 28, 2003 (Journal of Laws 2022, item 1520, and 2023, item 825);
+4. it is not subject to bankruptcy proceedings and has not been declared insolvent within the meaning of Article 11 of the Bankruptcy Law of 28th February 2003 (Journal of Laws 2022, item 1520, and 2023, item 825);

-5. it is independent and not subject to the influence of entities, particularly traders, that could gain an economic benefit from the initiation of a domestic or cross-border group proceeding, including when funded by third parties, and it has procedures in place to manage conflicts of interest involving itself, its funders, and consumers;
+5. it is independent and not subject to the influence of entities, particularly entrepreneurs, that could gain an economic benefit from the initiation of a domestic or cross-border group proceeding, including when funded by third parties, and it has procedures in place to manage conflicts of interest involving itself, its funders, and consumers;

 6. it publicly provides, in plain and understandable language, by all appropriate means – especially via its website – information indicating that it meets the conditions listed in points 1–5, as well as information on its sources of funding, organizational, management, and membership structure, statutory purpose, and activities.